AnyDesk Security Breach 2024: What Actually Happened

 Best for: Security-conscious IT teams, self-hosting advocates, organizations with strict data residency requirements.

-TeamViewer remains the default recommendation for large enterprise environments, despite high pricing and two documented security incidents.
+TeamViewer (TeamViewer SE, German remote-access vendor) remains the default recommendation for large enterprise environments, despite high pricing and two documented security incidents.

 Pricing (annual billing):